ENG517/Procedure/kenneym/seatingorientation.md

 2. On the interface panel, tap "sound" and turn the volume to 0
 3. Tap "lights" and turn the lights to 50% brightness

-    If the lights flicker, turn them off and message your librarian about your issue.
+    If the lights flicker, turn them off for 30 seconds and turn them back on.
+If the flickering keeps happening, message your librarian to assist you.

 Note: If the lights begin to flicker, don't stress!
 This is **not** an issue you caused, and it is not a problem that can be solved without IT.
 We will fix this after you event concludes.

 4. On the interface panel, press and hold on the top right corner until the login screen appears.

 Congratulations!
 You just operated a successful presentation event in the Landing!
-We hope the tools in the space fostered an environment of _ for your students.
+We hope the tools in the space fostered safe and inviting environment for your students.